Patryk-Majchrzak/todo_list_react/README.md

 2. I used media queries to change how website will be displayed on various devices
 3. Hooks used:
 - useState
+- useEffect
+4. App saves tasks in local storage and getting initial tasks from the local storage

 ## Available Scripts